We also have specific posts about many aspects of a painter’s life, and we are writing all the time. Here are some room

 Biggest Money Tip: A painter is going to charge about two-hundred dollars or more to paint an average size bedroom, ( I do) even just changing colors on the walls: that’s 2 coats, and the walls are already painted with just some normal nail holes, etc. (I can do 2 of these rooms in a 4-6 hour day).
 (This assumes no reds or yellows involved–they are difficult!)

 Room Painting Tips, Let’s Get Started

 What a relief: you don’t need to spend a lot of money, but, and this is key: you don’t want cheap tools.
 The reason people give up and call me to do the work is that they bought 4 dollar brushes and cheap roller/tray combinations.
 “Why did the bristles fall out?”
 “Why is there so much lint from the roller in my new wall paint?”
 Budget tools.
-Note for Canadians: your roller size is different: read Canadian painters only.
+Note for Canadians: your roller size is different: this is for Canadian painters only.

 If you can spend just a bit more, you will have excellent professional tools, and if you read my other posts (linked above), you’ll learn how EASY it is to clean them.
 (Cleaning seems to bring back bad memories for people…If they only know what I knew.
 Cleaning is fast and easy if you bring your tool quality level up a notch!

 We are trying to bring together a complete set of posts on how to paint, (See for example how to choose the Best Ceiling Paint, but this post is just a few key tips for those of you who already know which end of the brush to hold.

 Room Painting Tips: Quick Summary